browserslist/browserslist/README.md

 with a single query and then we combine the queries to get our final list.

 Obviously you can *not* start with a `not` combiner, since there is no left-hand side query to combine it with.
-The handside is always relsolved as `and` combiner even if `or` is used (this is an API implementation specificity).
+The left-hand is always resolved as `and` combiner even if `or` is used (this is an API implementation specificity).

-`and` combiner has precedance over `or` combiner.
+`and` combiner has precedence over `or` combiner.

 | Query combiner type | Illustration | Example |
 | ------------------- | :----------: | ------- |